-Hosting a wine tasting at home is a great opportunity to enjoy nice wines and casual conversation in a relaxed setting where you get to control the ambience.
+Hosting a wine tasting at home is a great opportunity to enjoy nice wines and casual conversation in a relaxed setting where you get to control the ambiance.
 Bonus: you aren’t paying wine bar mark-ups, which means you can splurge more on your favorite rare or unique wines for everyone to enjoy.

 Here’s how to spice up your wine tasting and make it a night to remember.